UCLA-Creative-Labs/cl-rfcs/text/2-aurgy.md

 "party", or "kickback".
 Then, we would have to correlate each theme with a set of track features, such as genre.

+As a further goal, we could allow a secondary level of customization.
+For example, some people's idea of what genres of music are approriate for a kickback can vary wildly from that of other people, so it would be nice if we could offer users some extra control.
+[This page on emoji-themed playlists] seems like a cool idea.

+[This page on emoji-themed playlists]: https://kal.im/creating-spotify-playlists-with-emojis/

+Alternatively or additionally, we could add a little blurb with the playlist types to make it more explicit what we think is appropriate for each occasion.

 We would also need to understand the users' music preferences.
 Again, we would pull things like favorite (recent?) genres and figure out areas of strongest intersection between users.
+For more detailed and accurate playlist generation, we should take into account the playlist theme.
+For example, if the theme indicates that the users want throwbacks, then it would be more appropriate to pull from their all-time or older favorites more so than recent listens.

 Finally, we want to take the features prescribed by the desired theme and the features that are most common among users, and pull songs that match as many of these features as possible.

-Once the playlist is generated, we can add it to the host's library.

 Playlist generation would of course be performed on the server side.
+Also, the playlist would be initially created under a Spotify account dedicated to our app and subsequently shared with every member of the lobby.
+This way, we don't have to synchronize multiple users' libraries, and updates would only apply to a single playlist.
+This makes our lives a lot easier.

 [Spotify API]: https://developer.spotify.com/documentation/web-api/